LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/README.md

 <img src="Excel_RL.PNG">

 ## Description:
-This Excel project has technical analysis, fundamental analysis, quantitative analysis, and different types of trading strategies.
+This Excel project has technical analysis, fundamental analysis, quantitative analysis, time series analysis, and different types of trading strategies.
 Many different types of risk-returns metrics, technical indicators and portfolio strategies.
 In addition, it has data analysis and data science for single stock and multiple stocks.
 Using statistical analysis such as hypothesis testing, t-test, R-Squared, Significant F, p-value, coefficient, F test and Durbin-Watson statistic for investing and trading.
 Creating VBA, macros, and complex formulas for stock analysis.

 ### Download Software
 https://www.microsoft.com/en-us/microsoft-365/excel